 NOTE: Phase One does not apply to Class M or MRDL holders.

-Once the applicant has held a valid learner license or hardship license for a minimum of six months, has reached the age of 16 and has completed both the classroom and behind-the-wheel portions of driver education, and completed the Impact Texas Drivers (ITD) requirement, they are eligible to take the driving test for their provisional license and "graduate" to Phase Two and apply for a provisional license.
+Once the applicant has held a valid learner license or hardship license for a minimum of six months, reached the age of 16, and completed both the classroom and behind-the-wheel portions of driver education, and completed the Impact Texas Drivers (ITD) requirement, they are eligible to take the driving test for their provisional license and "graduate" to Phase Two of the Graduated Driver License Program.

 Individuals at least 16 years of age that transfer/present a valid out-of-state learner license and proof of successful completion of a teen driver education course will be eligible to take the driving test.
-Upon viewing the required Impact Texas Drivers (ITD) Video and receiving a passing score on the skills exam the minor may be issued a provisional license.
+Upon viewing the required Impact Texas Drivers (ITD) Video and receiving a passing score on the driving test the minor may be issued a provisional license.

 These individuals may not drive a motor vehicle: